Undergraduate Course: The Accounting Profession (ACCN10027)

 |Summary|| The course is designed to offer historical and contemporary insights to issues such as: the problematic organisation of the accountancy profession; the power of accountancy firms; the changing scope of professional work; shifting boundaries with other professions; the accountancy profession in the global economy; exclusion from the profession on the basis of class, gender and race; diversity and equality; threats to accounting professionalism; and challenges to professional ethics.

-The aim of the module is to provide final year students in accounting with critical insights to the profession they may enter or are likely to engage with during their careers.
+The aim of the module is to provide critical insights to the profession they may enter or are likely to engage with during their careers.
 The course looks beyond the technical knowledge and skills acquired in earlier accounting courses to focus on the individuals who apply that knowledge and skill as members of professional organisations working in accountancy firms, industry and the public sector.
 The inclusion of subjects such as ethical decision making adds a vocationally relevant dimension to the module.

 Introduction to professions and the accounting profession